 Decide a logo, design, and layout of your site – Blogging for Beginners

-Choose a logo which goes well with your niche.
+Choose a logo that goes well with your niche.
 You can always change it to a more interesting one later.
 Fix on how the layout and design of your blog will look like.
 Make it simple and clean.
 Don’t cram too many things on your page.
 Paginate it properly, and this will help you in improving your page speed too.
 Try to keep your landing page as minimal as possible while providing all pertinent information about your blog.
-If you have a specific colour palette in mind, stick to it right from day one.
-Make sure the logo and the content are using the same colour palette – this way it all looks clean and uniform.
+If you have a specific color palette in mind, stick to it right from day one.
+Make sure the logo and the content are using the same color palette – this way it all looks clean and uniform.
 I still haven’t gotten around to doing it but it is on my list.
 Didn’t I tell you already that blogging is a lot of work?
 There are plenty of online logo makers.
 Free ones, however, have limited capability and if you are taking it to a professional level, you might have to reach out to a designer.

 Install plugins – Blogging for Beginners